monetaproject/blockauth/README.md

 #### DN-Key Specifications

 If remembering a `UID` and `PWID` (on-top of the actual password) is too much you can choose to use [DN-Keys](http://dnkey.org), which allow you to simply remember a username and password instead.
-By using publically available DNS TXT records you will reveal slightly more about who you are in the process, however, offer a new way for site owners to prove ownership of their address.
+By using publically available DNS TXT records you will reveal slightly more about who you are in the process.

 A registration process that supports DN-Keys should also return something similar to this: